MicrosoftDocs/Hololens/hololens/hololens-insider.md

 1. [Create a Provisioning Package](hololens-provisioning.md) using [Windows Configuration Designer](https://www.microsoft.com/store/productId/9NBLGGH4TX22).
 1. Copy the package to a USB storage drive.
 1. [Flash your HoloLens 2](hololens-recovery.md#clean-reflash-the-device) to [19041.1361 or newer build](https://aka.ms/hololens2previewdownload).
-1. When [Advanced Recovery Companion](https://www.microsoft.com/store/productId/9P74Z35SFRS8) has completed, unplug your USB-C cable, and plug in your USB drive to the device.
+1. When [Advanced Recovery Companion](https://www.microsoft.com/store/productId/9P74Z35SFRS8) has completed flashing your device unplug your USB-C cable.
+1. Plug in your USB drive to the device.
 1. When the HoloLens 2 device boots into OOBE it will automatically detect the provisioning package on the USB drive and launch the provisioning page.
 1. After 10 seconds the device will automatically apply the provisioning package.